mjg123/mjg123.github.io/_posts/2018-11-05-alpine-jdk11-images.md

 CMD ["/opt/jdk/bin/java", "-version"]
 ```

-Personally, I rather hope that Portola can graduate to GA, as we'll have an easier way to create images, not to mention 48mb less in them.
+Personally, I rather hope that Portola can graduate to GA, as we'll have an easier way to create images, not to mention a few tens of mb less in them.
 If you are interested, please [download it](https://jdk.java.net/12) and try it out - report any bugs you find, and if you don't find any then Yay!
 Tell your friends!

 \[Thank you to Portola Project Lead, [Mikael Vidstedt](https://twitter.com/mikaelvidstedt) for proof-reading this post\]